Carlow Council unveils Festive Family Experience programme for 2021

-Carlow County Council has today announced details of the County Carlow – Festive Family Experience Programme for 2021 including a variety of events for all the family.
+Carlow County Council has this week announced details of the County Carlow – Festive Family Experience Programme for 2021 including a variety of events for all the family.

 The official programme will kick off on November 27, 2021 with a fireworks display and music showcase with local talent The Backline along the River Barrow, kickstarting over a month of activities to engage all ages during the festive period.